William Shakespeare’s comedic play is about misunderstandings, love and deception - or rather don’t believe all you hear!

 Laura Wigglesworth is Verges, lieutenant of the Watch and Dogberry’s right-hand man.
 He seems to be completely under Dogberry’s thumb.

-Anthony Kitchen is also The Sexton, he records the examination of the men detained by the Watch.
+Shaun Dunne is also The Sexton, he records the examination of the men detained by the Watch.
 His misfortune?
 The Watch is commanded by Dogberry.

-Two Watchmen are part of the band that Dogberry commands, charged with patrolling the streets of Messina at night.
+Liv England and Sam Chadwick are the Two Watchmen are part of the band that Dogberry commands, charged with patrolling the streets of Messina at night.